From Inkwell to Internet: Text and Transmission in the Muslim World

 * Presentation and consistency of arguments;

-* Communication: language, lay-out.
+* Communication: number of words, language, lay-out.

 Feed-back on assignments will be given in Blackboard.